open-wc/open-wc/packages/testing/README.md

 Additionally you may need to set your CHROME_BIN env variable `export CHROME_BIN=/usr/bin/chromium-browser`.
 ::::

-For some example tests, please take a look at our [Set-Game Example Test Files](https://github.com/open-wc/example-vanilla-set-game/tree/master/test).

 ## Fixture Cleanup
 By default, if you import anything via `import { ... } from '@open-wc/testing-helpers';`, it will automatically register a side-effect that cleans up your fixtures.
 If you want to be in full control you can do so by using